 A simple explanation for how I achieve the look of water in my images

-I was showing my work this past weekend at the Art in the Park festival in South Portland, Maine, this past weekend, and spoke to a lot of people about my work.
+I was showing my work this past weekend at the Art in the Park festival in South Portland, Maine, and spoke to a lot of people about my work.
 Many asked simple questions, such as which image is my favorite, or what my favorite spot to photograph is.
 One question that inevitably comes up is "Do you Photoshop your images?"
 That question is a touchy subject for many photographers, as it often implies that the photographer being asked has somehow created elements to the scene that were not actually present when the image was taken.

 I was having a conversation with a woman who asked me that very question, but as we spoke, it became apparent she wasn't asking about color or elements.
 Eventually, it came out: "How do you get the water to look like that?"
 She had been looking at a lot of my seascapes, with waves crashing over rocks, the tide receding, or, in some cases, the water looking as calm and flat as could be.
 It's a simple sounding question, with a not-so-simple answer.